 - Also, if your site is new and doesn’t have a lot of external links pointing to it, Google might not discover your pages quickly when no other sites link to it.
 A sitemap can help new websites get noticed and indexed in the search engines.

 - If your website has specialized files, like rich media content (images and videos), or if your website is shown in Google News.

 Whatever state your website is in, generally, anything you add to a sitemap will result in (opens in a new tab).
 Sitemaps can provide a needed boost to your website if you want to get more pages indexed and ranked.

 You can also work with your webmaster to find your sitemap.
 Generally, a sitemap should be located in the root directory.
 For example, sitemap variations might look like:

 You can check the robots.txt file for your sitemap, too.
 This file has directives for search engine robots, so it’s a natural place to host a sitemap.
 Add /robots.txt to your website URL to view the robots.txt file of your website.

-If you have access to Google Search Console for your website, you can click on Sitemaps to see if your XML sitemap has been submitted to Google.
-Similarly, you can find an XML sitemap that’s been submitted to Bing in the Bing Webmaster Tools.
+If you have access to (opens in a new tab) for your website, you can click on Sitemaps to see if your XML sitemap has been submitted to Google.
+Similarly, you can find an XML sitemap that’s been submitted to Bing in the (opens in a new tab).
 Sitemaps may also be located in a website’s subdirectory or on a different domain.
 Some webmasters may omit the word “sitemap” from the sitemap URL, as well.
-There’s a free sitemap tool from SEO Site Checkup you can use to locate a sitemap.
+There’s a (opens in a new tab) from SEO Site Checkup you can use to locate a sitemap.